-For each of the sections listed above please answer yes if, for any interest-bearing crossborder related borrowing, the interest rate on that borrowing has been reduced in order to comply with that section.
-That is to say, you consider the rate of interest that your group would have paid and would have been deductible under standard transfer pricing rules for that particular arrangement (or feature of the arrangement) would have been higher if not for the existence of that section.
+For each of the sections listed above please answer yes if, for any interest-bearing cross-border related borrowing, the interest rate on that borrowing has been reduced in order to comply with that section.
+This means you consider the rate of interest that your group would have paid and would have been deductible under standard transfer pricing rules for that particular arrangement (or feature of the arrangement) would have been higher if not for the existence of that section.